llovenya/artix-install/README.md

 # artix-install
-## This script will help you download artix linux.
+## This script will help you install artix linux.
 The script first asks the questions and then automatically sets according to your criteria

 ## It will set up